 - Select Insert.
 The item automatically embeds in the editor.

-Use the Insert YouTube Video option to browse and add YouTube videos directly in the editor.
-No need to leave your course to find a link!
-You can choose to display the video as a link or to embed the video so it appears alongside the other content you include.
+Select Insert YouTube Video to browse and add YouTube videos directly in the editor.
+You do not need to leave your course to find a link.
+You can choose to display the video as a link or to embed the video alongside the other content you include.
 Students can watch the video within the same window—no need to navigate to YouTube.

 This function isn't supported on all browsers.
 For the best experience, use Chrome or Firefox.